Teen guide: How to handle your first debit card

 Your parents may have helped you get your debit card.
 They can also help you learn ways to monitor your account, like setting up text alerts when you make a purchase, so you can always practice smart spending.

-The material provided on this website is for informational use only and is not intended for financial, tax or investment advice.
-Bank of America and/or its affiliates, and Khan Academy, assume no liability for any loss or damage resulting from one’s reliance on the material provided.
+The material provided on this website is for informational use only and is not intended for financial or investment advice.
+Bank of America Corporation and/or its affiliates assume no liability for any loss or damage resulting from one’s reliance on the material provided.
 Please also note that such material is not updated regularly and that some of the information may not therefore be current.
-Consult with your own financial professional and tax advisor when making decisions regarding your financial situation.
+Consult with your own financial professional when making decisions regarding your financial or investment management. ©2024 Bank of America Corporation.